isomerpages/nlb-biblioasia/_apr-2010/The Asian Children’s Collection: Multicultural Children’s Literature.md

 Research in this field has shown multicultural literature as a vehicle that encourages tolerance and understanding among children (Bainbridge, 1999).
 This is achieved because multicultural literature is “literature about racial or ethnic minority groups that are culturally and socially different from the white Anglo-Saxon majority” (Norton, 1999).
 As Bainbridge (1999) says “multicultural literature is literature that depicts and explores the lives of individuals who belong to a wide range of diverse groups” and hence it encourages positive attitudes towards difference.
 “If literature is a mirror that reflects human life, then all children who read or are read to need to see themselves reflected as part of humanity” (Loh, 2006).

 Therefore, it is important for children to read and be exposed to materials depicting their own culture and minority cultures.
 This is so because “books can be a powerful tool for promoting cultural understanding” and “reading about diverse perspectives enhances multicultural awareness” (Loh, 2006) as it supplies the reader with images, ideas and models that they can relate to.
-Moreover, it is crucial that children’s literature reflects the reality of our pluralistic society (Higgins, 2002) so that children are then better able to see themselves and their lives reflected in the books they read (Aoki, 1992; Slapin & Seale, 1992).
+Moreover, it is crucial that children’s literature reflects the reality of our pluralistic society (Higgins, 2002) so that children are then better able to see themselves and their lives reflected in the books they read (Aoki, 1992; Slapin &amp; Seale, 1992).

 A number of multicultural children’s literature is about the Asian diaspora, the dispersion of people from their original homeland (Free Dictionary).
 Originally this word was used for the dispersion of Jewish people outside their Holy Land, but now it has taken on a broader meaning connoting issues of social and cultural significance such as displacement, loss of a shared identity, shared values and customs.
 Hence issues of hybridism arise, mainly “the notion that there are no pure identities” (Clammer, 2002) and this is especially so in post-colonial societies.